SustainabilitySim enables students to apply Business and Management concepts in a world-of-work context.

 The authenticity comes from reproducing a real-world working environment, immersing the learner in a situation that pushes them to use skills and abilities necessary to complete the assigned tasks.

-In SustainabiltySim, just as on a work placement, knowledge and skills are tested in set-piece assignments (e.g. the presentation to the client) and performance appraised at the end of a project (e.g. the reflective piece) as well as in the simulation itself.
+Just as on a work placement, knowledge and skills are tested in set-piece assignments (e.g. the presentation to the client) and performance appraised at the end of a project (e.g. the reflective piece) as well as in the simulation itself.

 The resource is self-supporting.
 Students can work through the simulation independently and at their own pace, with no lecturer intervention.